jsleight1/HealthDataScotland/README.md

 <!-- badges: end -->

-This repo contains an R package to created the [HealthDataScotland](https://jack-sleight.shinyapps.io/healthdatascotland/) shiny application.
+This repo contains an R package to create the [HealthDataScotland](https://jack-sleight.shinyapps.io/healthdatascotland/) shiny application.
-The shiny application generates interactive maps of the locations of GP practices and hospital across Scotland and presents associated demographic and bed capacity data.
+The shiny application generates interactive maps showing the locations of GP practices and hospitals across Scotland and presents associated demographic and bed capacity data.
-Indiviual GP practices and hospitals can be clicked to interogate the data was single centre.
+These maps can be used to select individual GP practices and hospitals to interogate the data for a single centre.
 Conversely comparisons can be made across centres by using the map draw function to selected multiple health centres.
-The processed data is also presented in a table format.
-This can be downloaded in full or can be filtered to download a subset of the data set.
+The processed data is also presented in a table format, which can be filtered and downloaded.

 ## Installation